AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 At this point, it's rinse and repeat of fuzzing for directories and then fuzzing for files.
 If you're working on a restful API, then substitute files with API actions.
 This is due to APIs generally not being extension-based.
 I usually use a generic word-based list here or you can reuse an API-specific list from SecLists or Assetnote.

+>Note: It is often good practice to repeat your reconnaissance periodically as you will often discover new endpoints as time goes on.

+### Conclusion

+Our goal in this phase was to give ourselves a decent attack surface.
+This is probably the most widely covered phase within the web application testing realm and is by far the easiest.

+Once you have a sufficent number of endpoints to examine, you will want to move into the next phase: Identifying Data Entry Points.
+We will take interesting sites and strive to fully understand the application and frameworks involved.
+Once we understand the access controls, we can examine them for flaws.

+This phase will be documented in the Application Hacking Methodology Part 2.